Investing

 Understanding How a Margin Account Works

-If at any point you fall below this maintenance requirement, for instance, if your stock falls and loses value.
-If it falls below the threshold required, you will receive a margin call.
-This will need you to deposit cash or sell your securities to meet the equity requirement stipulated by the Financial Industry Regulatory Authority.
+When your account falls below this maintenance requirement—perhaps due to declining stock values—you’ll receive a margin call.
+This requires depositing additional cash or selling securities to meet the equity requirement mandated by the Financial Industry Regulatory Authority.

 What Affects Stock Price?